 The Importance of Environment in the Healing of Trauma

+A home or office that is cluttered, with harsh bright lighting, no plants and dreary colors, is not conducive to healing.
+Research has shown that a clean and uncluttered space reduces stress hormones and gives the brain more space to process what life hands us.
 Choice of color is important too; as blues, greens, soft whites and creams are much more calming to the eye and nervous system.

-Nature is the guide.
-Think about the colors outside that our eyes have been observing since the beginning of human life on this planet.
-Nature is our master co-regulator.
-Nature is the greatest healer we each have access to right now, for free.
+Consider the colors in nature that our eyes have been observing since the beginning of human life on this planet.

 His office was barren, stark white, with gray benches, old monitors and paint faded cabinets.
 There was one photo of a fish on the wall, which I had my eyes glued to while I ran on the treadmill.